I’m a graphics editor and cartographer.

 I also know how to write and pick up the phone.
 Which should be universal, but.

-I admire Toph Tucker for orthogonal thinking, Jennifer Daniel for lovable cruelty, Charlie Loyd for expertise that's both sea-wide and trench-deep, and Tanya Buckingham for improving every life she touches.
+I owe my career to Cynthia Hoffman, who forgot more than I'll ever know about how to get something across to a reader.
+I admire Toph Tucker for orthogonal thinking, Jennifer Daniel for lovable cruelty, Charlie Loyd for knowing almost everything but being nice about it, and Tanya Buckingham for improving every life she touches.

 My favorite journal article is about scatterometry, my favorite map is of venus, my favorite chart could cover an infield, and my favorite book is about the organs of civilization.